On today’s date in 1979, one of hockey’s first star players, Cyclone Taylor, died in his sleep in Vancouver, B.C.

 A year before his retirement, he was named as an Officer of the Order of the British Empire for outstanding service as an immigration officer in two wars.

 “This stamp commemorates an important – yet tragic ‒ moment in our history.
-Remembering this tragedy brings to light how Canada has transformed into a diverse and welcoming country,” said Lisa Raitt, then Minister of Transport and responsible for Canada Post.
+Remembering this tragedy brings to light how Canada has transformed into a diverse and welcoming country,” said Lisa Raitt, then minister of transport, who was also responsible for Canada Post.

 An official first-day cover, which was cancelled in Vancouver, illustrates the stoic passengers aboard the steamship that arrived in Vancouver Harbour in 1914.

 “Canada Post’s stamps tell the stories of our history.
 But we don’t just commemorate our heroic events; our nation is also shaped by the failures of its past.
-Events like Komagata Maru have helped encourage Canadians to make it a priority to build a more free and welcoming society that today doesn’t just tolerate diversity, but thrives by it,” said Deepak Chopra, Canada Post president and CEO.
+Events like Komagata Maru have helped encourage Canadians to make it a priority to build a more free and welcoming society that today doesn’t just tolerate diversity, but thrives by it,” said Deepak Chopra, then president and CEO of the Crown corporation.

 The immigration policies the passengers challenged in 1914 would not be repealed for more than 30 years.